-What industry or niche are they in.
+What industry or niche are they in?
 This is helpful for deciding if they may be interested in doing business with you or if they would be interested in a mutually beneficial business relationship.

 Name of lead, aka who is your point of contact.
-Ideally you want to make sure you are reaching the right person.
+Ideally, you want to make sure you are reaching the right person.

 Lead source is the main way by which a lead found your business.
 How you got this lead will depend on how you operate as a business and industry.
-Sources for leads include by web, phone, referrals and emails.
+Sources for leads include by web, phone, referrals, and emails.

 What stage your lead is at:

-- Contacted: waiting answer
+- Contacted: waiting for an answer

 - Contacted: ready for a meeting